 5. Review and sign your financial estimate agreement

 After we receive notification that your electronic health record is complete, we'll provide you with a financial estimate agreement.
-This estimate will include your out-of-pocket expenses based on based on your insurance plan's coverage for maternity care (prenatal and birth).
+This estimate will include your out-of-pocket expenses based on your insurance plan's coverage for maternity care (prenatal and birth).
 We ask that all estimated out-of-pocket expenses be satisfied by the 32nd week of pregnancy.
 We will work with you to establish a payment plan if needed.

-6. Return your financial estimate agreement and schedule your first appointment
+6. Scheduling your first appointment

 If you are transferring from another practice, you must also do the following: